-§55-10-30.
-Appeals.

-- (a) An appeal may be taken from: - (1) An order denying a motion to compel arbitration;
+5-450.
+Appeals. (a) An appeal may be taken from:

-- (2) An order granting or denying a motion to compel arbitration issued in an action filed pursuant to the provisions of chapter forty-six-a of this code; - (3) An order granting a motion to stay arbitration; - (4) An order confirming or denying confirmation of an award; - (5) An order modifying or correcting an award; - (6) An order vacating an award without directing a rehearing; or - (7) A final judgment entered pursuant to this article. - (b) An appeal under this section must be taken as from an order or a judgment in a civil action.
+- (1) An order denying a motion to compel arbitration; - (2) an order granting a motion to stay arbitration; - (3) an order confirming or denying confirmation of an award; - (4) an order modifying or correcting an award; - (5) an order vacating an award without directing a rehearing; or - (6) a final judgment entered pursuant to K.S.A.
+2021 Supp.
+5-423 through 5-453, and amendments thereto. - (b) An appeal under this section must be taken as from an order or judgment in a civil action.

-§55-10-31.
+5-451.
 Uniformity of application and construction.
 In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-§55-10-32.
-Electronic Signatures in Global and National Commerce Act.

-The provisions of this article governing the legal effect, validity or enforceability of electronic records or signatures, and of contracts performed with the use of such records or signatures, shall conform to the requirements of Section 102 of the Electronic Signatures in Global and National Commerce Act, Pub.
-L. No. 106-229, 114 Stat.
-464 (2000).
+5-452.
+Relationship to electronic signatures in global and national commerce act.
+The provisions of K.S.A.
+2021 Supp.
+5-423 through 5-453, and amendments thereto, governing the legal effect, validity and enforceability of electronic records or electronic signatures and of contracts performed with the use of such records or signatures conform to the requirements of section 102 of the electronic signatures in global and national commerce act.